sbalikondwar/algoPrep/README.md

   - #### [Leetcode patterns](https://seanprashad.com/leetcode-patterns/)

 ## 1. Sliding window

+  The Sliding Window pattern is used to perform a required operation on a specific window size of a given array or linked list.
+Sliding Windows start from the 1st element and keep shifting right by one element and adjust the length of the window according to the problem that you are solving.
+In some cases, the window size remains constant and in other cases the sizes grows or shrinks.

+  Used when:
+  The problem input is a linear data structure such as a linked list, array, or string You’re asked to find the longest/shortest substring, subarray, or a desired value Common problems you use the sliding window pattern with:

+  1. Maximum sum subarray of size ‘K’ (easy)
+  2. Longest substring with ‘K’ distinct characters (medium)
+  3. String anagrams (hard)

   - #### How to solve sliding window blog [link](https://medium.com/outco/how-to-solve-sliding-window-problems-28d67601a66).
   - #### Sliding Window course [link](https://usaco.guide/gold/sliding-window/#sliding-window)